benjy/circle-cli/README.md

 * Add new command to [cancel a running build](https://circleci.com/docs/api#cancel-build).
 * Add a filter to the RetryCommand, StatusCommand & CancelCommand to filter by branch.
-* Release a phar download?
-Use box?

 ## Improvements

+* Improve gh-pages docs, and remove everything in this README.
+* Add a phing command or alias for auto-generating the gh-pages branch, maybe circle could do that for us?
 * Don't require empty config entries for endpoints that don't need any.
 * Investigate solutions for redrawing errors with Symfony progress bar.
+* Tag version 1.0
+* Release a phar download?
+Use box?